 We recognise that there are occasions where a child or young person might be prevented from attending school, for example because of sickness.
 In these circumstances, the parent or carer needs to contact the school to notify us on the first and each subsequent day of the absence.
 This should ideally be by telephone on 01440 705501 ext.
 102, but the information can also be sent by text or email.

 Wherever possible, parents should avoid making medical/ dental appointments for their children during school hours However, if these appointments are unavoidable, parents can speak with the Attendance Team (contact details above) about how to minimise the impact of the appointment.
 Parents will be expected to produce evidence, such as an appointment card or prescription.

 Parents and carers do not have the right to take their children out of school for a holiday during term time.
 All holidays will be regarded as unauthorised absence unless there are exceptional circumstances when, at the Headteacher’s discretion, the absence may be authorised.
 Parents must request authorisation, at least four weeks in advance, using the academy’s Leave of Absence Request Form.
 This can be obtained from the attendance team.

 It should be noted that only the school can authorise absence, not the parent or carer.
 Academy staff need not accept a parental explanation for a child’s absence.
 Where no satisfactory explanation is given, the absence will be treated as unauthorised.

-Students who are late to school are given a sticker in their Student Organiser and are expected to attend a breaktime detention that day in S20 before 10:45 am.
+Students who are late to school are given a sticker in their Student Organiser and are expected to attend a breaktime detention that day.
 If they fail to attend they are placed in a 30 minute detention on the same day.
-Also, if they are late 3 times in a week they will be placed in an hour long detention on Friday.
+Also, if they are late 3 times in a week they will be placed in an 30 minute detention on Friday.